siddharth2016/hello-open-source/README.md

 ![Compare and Pull Request](images/compare_pr.png)

-### ☞ Click on Compare & pull request to allow your changes to be merged with master branch of actual repository siddharth2016/hello-open-source
+### ☞ Click on Compare & pull request

+It will allow your changes to be merged with master branch of actual repository siddharth2016/hello-open-source.

 Write a meaningful PR message like this